njamesgeorge1223/Precipitation-Analysis-from-Weather-Stations-using-SQLAlchemy/Resources/README.md

-This folder contains the input CSV and SQLite database file for the IPython notebook, ClimatePy.ipynb.
+This folder includes the input CSV and SQLite database file for the IPython notebook, ClimatePy.ipynb.

 ----